What you get out of this

 Day of the week:

-- We’ve found it’s best to post between Tuesday and Thursday.
-Why not Mondays and Fridays?
+- We’ve found that it’s best to post between Tuesday and Thursday.
+Why not Mondays or Fridays?
 Mondays are often for catching up on work, and many people tune out by Friday as the weekend approaches.

 Time of day:

-- In order to maximize the time your product appears on Product Hunt on the day you submit, post as early as possible in the day.
+- To maximize how long your product appears on Product Hunt on the day you submit, post as early as possible in the day.
 You want your post to be seen by PHers across many time zones.
-When you schedule a post for just after midnight PST, you'll gain exposure to the entire 24 hour PH cycle.
+If you schedule a post for just after midnight PST, you'll gain exposure across the entire 24-hour PH cycle.